Corporate governance

 The meetings of our Board of Directors, according to the By-laws, shall be validly convened and held if the majority of the members or their respective alternates are present.
 The agreements adopted in said meetings will be valid if they are approved by a majority of the members without any conflict of interest regarding the matters discussed.
 In the event of a tie, the Chairman of the Board of Directors will not have a tie-breaking vote.

-Meetings of our Board of Directors may be summoned by (i) 25.0% of the members of our Board of Directors, (ii) the chairman of our Board of Directors, (iii) the chairman of the Audit and Corporate Governance Committee, and (iv) the Secretary of our Board of Directors.
+Meetings of our Board of Directors may be summoned by (i) 25.0% of the members of our Board of Directors, (ii) the chairman of our Board of Directors, (iii) the chairman of the Audit Committee, (iv) the chairman of the Corporate Governance Committee, and (v) the Secretary of our Board of Directors.

 Moreover, members may remain in office for one year and may be re-elected or removed at any time.